Shrewsbury: Roman and Saxon

 St Alkmund's sarcophagus, now at Derby Museum and Art Gallery, almost certainly made as a shrine for the body of St. Alkmund soon after he was killed in AD 800.
 Pilgrims would have worshipped at it.
 The relics were in Shrewsbury from the early 900s CE to about 1145.

 Some time before 918, the relics of St Alkmund were translated to Shrewsbury and back to Shropshire from Derby, this was probably the work of Æthelflæd.
 This return to Shropshire move followed Alkmund's initial burial in Shropshire after his death in 800.

-Later, King Edgar (957–75) established a collegate church with a dean and 10 prebendaries at St Alkmund's Church, it was a Royal peculiar, and subsequently, it became the property of Lilleshall Abbey in about 1145, the relics were retranslated back to Derby.
+Later, King Edgar (957–75) established a collegiate church with a dean and 10 prebendaries at St Alkmund's Church, it was a Royal peculiar, and subsequently, it became the property of Lilleshall Abbey in about 1145, when the relics were retranslated back to Derby.

+Traditional accounts recount that during the devastating Danish invasion of 1006, King Æthelred II chose to withdraw to his royal seat in Shrewsbury.

 Following Æthelflæd's fortification of Shrewsbury, the town largely avoided the devastating wave of the Danish invasions that impacted other parts of England.
 This immunity, which extended across Shropshire, is notable despite evidence of Danish ships on the River Severn (suggested by the name Danesford near Bridgnorth) and a recorded Danish defeat at Buttington (near Welshpool) in 894.
 The protection of the region is mainly attributed to Æthelred, the ealdorman of Mercia appointed by Alfred, and Æthelflæd herself.
 Subsequently, during the tenth century, Shrewsbury appears to have experienced a period of relative stability.
+An historical narrative, well established in the nineteenth century, asserts that during the devastating Danish invasion of 1006, Æthelred the Unready withdrew to his royal seat in Shrewsbury.
+In this account, the King experienced "great perplexity," reflecting the collapse of the national defense.
+This strategic withdrawal preceded the disastrous decision to pay the immense sum of £30,000 Danegeld in 1007 to halt the Danish advance.
+(Note: Stenton's Anglo-Saxon England in the Oxford History of England, makes no mention of AÆthelred retreating to Shrewsbury at this time.)